audunru/tailwind-storybook/README.md

 ## Background

 To get Tailwind CSS working with Storybook and Create React App, you can setup Tailwind CSS as a postcss plugin in Storybook's [webpack.config.js](.storybook/webpack.config.js) and Craco's [craco.config.js](craco.config.js).
+That's what this starter does, in case you were wondering.